PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_window_widget.rst

    A widget representing a window, which can be modal or non-modal.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Create a new VirtualWindowWidget instance.

    .. method:: is_modal() -> bool

      Check if the current window is a modal.

    Depending on the native system, a "modal" generally means a pop-up window that appears on top of its main content and blocks user interaction with the rest of the UI